Safety of Client Assets

 Financial Institution Bond

-As additional protection, Baird has a Financial Institution Bond totaling $60 million per occurrence and$120 million in the annual aggregate.
+As additional protection, Baird has a Financial Institution Bond.
 This is provided under a comprehensive Stockbrokers’ Blanket Bond.
 The Blanket Bond affords coverage against loss of securities due to fraud (including employee fraud), theft, mysterious disappearance, damage, destruction and forgery or alteration.

 Federal Deposit Insurance Corporation (FDIC)

-Deposits at banks and CDs are generally insured by the FDIC on principal and accrued interest up to $250,000 per individual depositor for all deposits held in the same capacity at a bank.
+Deposits at banks and certificates of deposit (CDs) are generally insured by the FDIC on principal and accrued interest up to $250,000 per individual depositor for all deposits held in the same capacity at a bank.
 For joint accounts, the insurance limit is $250,000 for each owner of the account.
 Baird maintains a Cash Sweep Program with a number of FDIC-insured participant banks.
 By having a number of FDIC-insured banks participating, your cash balances can be spread among these banks, providing the potential for FDIC coverage greater than that which you would have if your cash deposits were held only in a single bank.
 This feature currently seeks to make available up to $1,250,000 for most account types (or $2,500,000 for joint accounts with two or more owners) of aggregate FDIC insurance protection for the cash balances of clients participating in the Cash Sweep Program.
-Please note the number of banks participating in the Cash Sweep Program may change from time to time.
+Please note that the number of banks participating in the Cash Sweep Program may change from time to time and any deposits (including certificates of deposit) that you maintain in the same insurable capacity directly with a Bank or indirectly through Baird or another intermediary, regardless of the number of accounts, are aggregated by the FDIC for purposes of the applicable insurance limits.

 FDIC coverage protects against the loss of deposits if an FDIC-insured bank fails.
 The FDIC regularly reviews the operations of the banks it covers to ensure they meet high standards of financial strength and stability.
 See www.FDIC.gov for more information.